ArkEcosystem/laravel-foundation/usage/blog.md

 ],
 ```

-3. If necessary, create a migration for articles and user media
+3. If necessary, create a migration to update references to articles and users on the media table

 ```bash